Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 You can use Visual Studio to play with SPHinXsys.
 GOOD LUCK!

-Installing on Ubunutu Linux using the dependency-free version
+Installing on Ubuntu Linux using the dependency-free version
 -------------------------------------------------------------

 Note: Do not clone the submodules if you are using the default installation!